leifoolsen/webpack2-boilerplate/README.md

 A Webpack2 boilerplate, partly based on this Egghead.io course; [Using Webpack for Production JavaScript Applications](https://egghead.io/courses/using-webpack-for-production-javascript-applications)

 >**Note:** The boilerplate has switched from [ghooks](https://github.com/gtramontina/ghooks) to [husky](https://github.com/typicode/husky).
->To start using husky follow these steps:
+>To start using husky, follow these steps:
 * Uninstall `ghooks` and `opt-cli`
 * Delete hooks from `.git/hooks`
 ```
 npm uninstall ghooks opt-cli
 cd .git/hooks
 ls | grep \.sample -v | xargs rm
+cd ..
+npm install husky
 ```

 Alternatively delete your local copy of `webpack2-boilerplate` and make a new clone.